Aquanty/rtd-hgs/docs/source/index.rst

 Drain Flux
 ^^^^^^^^^^

-Drain flux Boundary conditions ! flow ! drain flux .. _sec:io_simple_drain
+Drain flux Boundary conditions ! flow ! drain flux [.. _sec:io_simple_drain]

+| Assigns a drain flux boundary condition, as described in
+  Section :ref:
-Assigns a drain flux boundary condition, as described in Section :ref:`sec:bc_subsurface_flow_nf`  to nodes in the specified set.
-These nodes are normally located on the surface of the domain.
+| to nodes in the specified set.
+These nodes are normally located on the
+  surface of the domain.
 The fundamental difference between river and drain flux nodes is that drain nodes only allow water to flow out of the system, depending on the difference in head between the drain node and the specified pressure head value.

 The following instruction can be used as input to the Type instruction inside the Boundary condition...End instruction group to assign a drain